Questions to Ask When Choosing an Actuary For Your Cash Balance Plan

 Watkins Ross is 100% employee owned which means all of our employees have a financial stake in the future of Watkins Ross.
 We believe that ownership translates into increased engagement with our clients and low employee turnover.

-Please contact David Paauwe, MSPA, EA at email@example.com if you would like to discuss implementing a Cash Balance Plan.
-You can also let us know here if you have someone in your personal network that would like to discuss Cash Balance Plans.
+You can download our Cash Balance Plan brochure for additional informaiton.
+Please contact David Paauwe, MSPA, EA at firstname.lastname@example.org if you would like to discuss implementing a Cash Balance Plan.

 Cash Balance Plans – Pitfalls of Using an Investment Rate of Return as the Plan’s Interest Crediting Rate